Mental Health Therapist Online California: Counselor in California

 When one is not speaking of a single condition, but rather a collection of neurological differences, it becomes more difficult to define what counts as neurodivergent.
 There are an infinite number of variables that could qualify as being part of neurodiversity.

-Those who identify as neurodivergent process differently than what is neurotypical in society, causing them to stand out.
+Those who identify as neurodivergent process information differently than what is neurotypical in society, causing them to stand out.
 Neurodivergence is not a deficit.
 It is another difference that makes humans unique.
 Neurodiversity embraces differences and accepts processing differences in how we see and relate to our environment.

 What is neurodiversity affirming?

 The underlying concept of neurodiversity is to help people understand how everyone experiences the world differently.
 No two brains are the same, so there are no two people who are the same either.
-Everyone has their own unique experience.
-We all experience the world and everything in it differently.
-We each perceive our environment using the outcomes of our experiences and our thought process.
+Everyone has their own unique experience of living in the world.

-People often ask, "what is neurodiversity affirming?"
 Neurodiversity isn't new.
-It has been around since humans arrived on Earth.
+It has been around since the early years of human life.
 What is new is the current movement toward acceptance of diversity and how we see neurodiversity as an asset that adds value to the community.
-As society grows toward accepting and valuing neurodiversity, neurodiverse individuals are freer to express their views and become a more integral part of the community making it more diverse and healthier.

-The neurodiversity stance seeks to remove social barriers and embrace diverse differences.
+The neurodiversity stanceis about removing social barriers and embracing diverse differences.
 Daily challenges dealing with a society not set up for diversity do not indicate a disability.
 Instead, it suggests a need for societal change.
-With more education about accepting and valuing differences, the environment can change, and expectations for performance and productivity can also change.

 A therapist for neurodiversity subscribes to this belief.
 Being neurodiversity affirming is about embracing the neurodiversity movement and celebrating natural neurological differences.
-It avoids the view that sees neurodiversity as a deficit or a disability that makes one person less than another.
+We avoids the view that neurodiversity is a deficit or a disability that makes one person less than another.

 When you affirm neurodivergent people’s experiences, you validate them and show that they are an integral part of society.
 You demonstrate the belief that they deserve respect.
 When you accept differences, you confirm the natural variation in humanity.

 Diversity is a valuable component of our society.
 It brings to light new ideas and experiences.
 It allows people to collaborate and learn from each other.
 Sharing different viewpoints enables us to shift perspectives.
-Sharing, collaborating and listening to different views improve problem-solving.
-Diverse groups open up possibilities, deepen dialogue and promote creativity.
-Neurodiversity is a valuable component of diversity.

 Neurodivergent vs. Neurodiverse